idio-lang/DIPS/source/scheme/advanced-scheme.rst

 Structures
 ----------

-Various :lname:`Scheme` implementation introduce the idea of *records* (and normalised the interfaces in various SRFIs).
-It is very much like the suggestions been given previously for creating classes in that a structure has a type, defining its name and fields (and parent!) and then instances of that structure can be created and passed around.
+Various :lname:`Scheme` implementations introduce the idea of *records* (and have normalised the interfaces in various SRFIs).
+It is very much like the suggestions been given previously for creating classes in that a structure has a type, defining its name and fields (and possibly parent!) and then instances of that structure can be created and passed around.

-In fact that's sounding a bit like how condition types are built.
-I wonder if there's a connection?

-Accessor functions for the fields are created when the record is created giving you same style of names as above: commonly ``name-field1`` (omitting the ``-ref``) and ``name-field1-set!`` and the like.
+Accessor functions for the fields are created when the record type is created giving you same style of names as above: commonly ``name-field1`` (omitting the ``-ref``) and ``name-field1-set!`` and the like.